 Ugh, there’s nothing good on TV during the weekends.
-I’ve heard of this show, and just stopped on it today.
+I’ve heard of this show before and just clicked on the channel it’s on today.
 I know it’s produced by Bryon Allen, as a companion show to that other horrible sitcom he’s making, THE FIRST FAMILY.
 And much like that show, it has a decent cast.
 These people can act, but the material here is just so bad.
-Bill Bellamy stars as Marcus Jackson, an A-list movie star who got into some kind of fight with a paparazzi, and so a judge sentenced Marcus to becoming a High School teacher in South Central Los Angeles.
+Bill Bellamy stars as Marcus Jackson, an A-list movie star who got into some kind of fight with a paparazzi, and so a judge sentenced Marcus to becoming a High School teacher in South Central Los Angeles as his community service.

-Marcus lives in a mansion with two guys who are his entourage, Tony (Tony T. Roberts) and Jamal (Alex Thomas), a couple of goofballs who just live off of Marcus and come up with Get Rich Quick schemes to live off of his fame.
-Jon Lovitz plays Marcus’ agent Bobby, who tries to find ways to keep Marcus in the spotlight and making money.
-Vivica A. Fox also stars as one of the other school teachers at the High School, is constantly coming on to Marcus, despite his rejections.
-Why is Marcus rejecting a woman has hot as Vivica Fox?
+Marcus lives in a mansion with two guys who are his entourage, Tony (Tony T. Roberts) and Jamal (Alex Thomas), a couple of goofballs who just live off of Marcus and come up with Get Rich Quick schemes to exploit his fame.
+Jon Lovitz plays Marcus’ agent Bobby, who tries to find ways to keep Marcus in the spotlight and make money.
+Vivica A. Fox also stars as one of the other school teachers at the High School, who is constantly coming on to Marcus, despite his rejections.
+Why is Marcus rejecting a woman as hot as Vivica Fox?
 Beats me.
 That’s never made clear.
 He just doesn’t want her.